It’s July – just six months away, the December holidays are nearing!

 Be sure that you understand the venue’s full policies on in-house and outside vendors.
 Are you allowed to bring in vendors?
 Are you allowed to serve alcohol?
 Understand what you are allowed to do on the premises, and what is prohibited.
 Some venues may require you to use “preferred vendor companies” for services like catering, tenting, rentals, linens, etc. Some venues may simply have a “recommended list” that they’ll share with you.
 If they do require you to use their in-house list of vendors then that is important to know in advance.
 If the venue’s policies don’t fit within the guidelines for your holiday gathering, then that facility may not be a fit for you.

-At CCP Events we’re dedicated to helping companies find the perfect backdrop for hosting their special holiday company fun. go to link Click here to contact with our Planner Team to get started with planning your company party!
+At CCP Events we’re dedicated to helping companies find the perfect backdrop for hosting their special holiday company fun.
+Click here to contact with our Planner Team to get started with planning your company party!